nickjj/runninginproduction.com/_posts/podcast/2019-12-30-11-logflare-is-a-log-management-and-event-analytics-platform.md

 title: "Logflare Is a Log Management and Event Analytics Platform"
 description:
-  Chase Granberry goes over handling billions of log events per month with Phoenixi and Elixir.
+  Chase Granberry goes over handling billions of log events per month with Phoenix and Elixir.
 It's all running on Google Cloud (GCP).
 ---

 In this episode of Running in Production, {{ page.guest }} goes over running a